Best Seller: Plot

+While Madlock is talking to Meechum, Cleve infiltrates the house taking out Madlock's bodyguards one by one.
+He eventually manages to rescue Holly, telling her to stay behind.
+As he confronts Madlock, Madlock shoots Meechum causing Holly to try and run to her wounded father and Madlock holds her at gunpoint.
+Cleve with no other option drops his weapon only for Madlock to shoot and kill Cleve.
+Holly escapes and Madlock is arrested.
+Cleve mortally wounded admonishes Meechum that it would have been the perfect ending before dying in Meechum's arms.

+His final words are "Remember I'm the hero".
+In the end, it is revealed that Meechum has published the book titled Retribution: The Fall of David Madlock and Kappa International and it has had 28 weeks on the bestseller list.

 Production

 Larry Cohen wrote the original script.
 He was inspired by the film Strangers on a Train (1951) and wrote it with Burt Lancaster and Kirk Douglas in mind for the lead roles.
 The project was in development at a number of studios for years before Orion decided to make it.

 John Flynn says he substantially rewrote the script which was originally called Hard Cover.

 Cohen was happy with the casting of Dennehy and Woods.
 He later said, "The picture itself turned out to be pretty good with one glaring exception: the ending.
 Everything was going along great but then, in the last five minutes, they fucked up the whole movie.
 That is what I mean when I say it [the film] was only partially successful."

 Cohen's problem was that the climax had Dennehy's daughter running towards the killer instead of away from him.
 He recommended the scene be re-cut without shooting extra footage but says he was ignored.